Pritam-N/lorezu_agent_todo/todo-cli-vscode-extension/README.md

   - Yellow background for tasks due today or high priority
   - Green background when all tasks are done
 - 🖱️ **Interactive**: Click the status bar item to view and interact with your tasks
-- ⚙️ **Configurable**: Set custom database path and refresh interval
+- ⚙️ **Configurable**: Set custom database path (workspace or global) and refresh interval
+- ✨ **Auto-initialization**: Automatically creates default database file on first use
+- 📁 **Workspace Support**: Per-project database paths via workspace settings

 ## Installation